Kimutai01/Hello-Microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Hello Microverse

-> One paragraph statement about the project.
+> A project to create to learn about linters.

 ![screenshot](./app_screenshot.png)